qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 NBT tag: `commandsOnTeleported`

+Example: Make the portal to damage the entities that cross this portal `/portal set_portal_nbt {commandsOnTeleported:["/effect give @s minecraft:instant_damage 1"]}`

 ### Accessibility Attributes

 #### Teleportable
-If set to false then you cannot teleport through but can still see through.
+If set to false, you cannot teleport through but can still see through.

 NBT tag: `teleportable`